DIJIT: A Robotic Head for an Active Observer: Discussion and Future Work

 \section{Discussion and Future Work}

 This paper introduces the DIJIT binocular robotic head.
-To the best of our knowledge, this is the first open-source robotic head with full nine mechanical degrees of freedom and four optical degrees of freedom with a baseline close to human specification.
+To the best of our knowledge, this is the first open-source robotic head with full nine mechanical DOF and four optical DOF with a baseline close to human specification.
 It is well-suited for active vision tasks and for evaluating theories in cognitive science and neuroscience.
 It is straightforward and affordable to replicate DIJIT: the design and software are open source, and the hardware and 3D printing parts are inexpensive.

-We developed a saccade algorithm to drive the cameras in the head.
-We demonstrate performance similar to that found in humans and provide a comparison between saccade performance with DIJIT relative to published performance of other robot heads in the literature.
+We developed a binocular saccade algorithm to drive the cameras in the head.
+We demonstrate performance similar to that found in humans and further provide a comparison between saccade performance with DIJIT relative to published performance of other robot heads in the literature.

 Numerous existing saccade methods typically assume that the robot is highly precise: the camera's coordinate system, the camera frame's rotational axes, and the rotating axes of the motors are all perfectly aligned.
 The method described here does not depend on these assumptions and, as a result, inherently avoids the need for precise axis alignment.
 Instead, a data-driven approach is used to map from pan and tilt motor states to image coordinates, coupled with an interpolation process.
 Performance results indicate the accuracy of the approach.